-Music is a declared human right1: a shared, instinctive and universally understood language.
+Music is a declared human right: a shared, instinctive and universally understood language.
 It forms a foundation of human relationships and community.
 Yet many who experience social exclusion, isolation or disadvantage have limited access to musical activity.

 Live Music Now is a charity working and campaigning to create inclusive, measurable social impact through music.
 By harnessing the power of music and evaluating its impact, we advance musical practice and change how we understand and support underrepresented and vulnerable people in our society.
-Our work has been shown to enhance health and well-being, building skills and confidence and increasing engagement and equity of opportunity by recognising the potential of every individual.
+Our work enhances quality of life, health and well-being, and promotes equity of opportunity by recognising the creative potential of every individual.

-We connect professional musicians with older people (many living with dementia), children and young people facing disabling barriers, families living through challenges, and carers and key workers supporting others.
+We connect professional musicians with older people (many living with dementia), children and young people facing disabling barriers, families experiencing deprivation and disadvantage, and carers and key workers supporting others.
 Through engaging experiences, our musicians inspire and support people to live musical lives and to find happiness through liberating musical encounters creating life-affirming memories.

 Live Music Now was founded by musician Yehudi Menuhin and philanthropist Sir Ian Stoutzker, with a belief that everyone has a right to live fulfilling musical lives.
 Today Live Music Now's work is underpinned by research, cross-sector partnerships, advocacy and the professional development of musicians across England, Wales, Northern Ireland and in the international community.
+"Music, amongst all the great arts, is the language which penetrates most deeply into the human spirit, reaching people through every barrier, disability, language and circumstance ... so that it might comfort, heal and bring delight."